Aishat-Akinyemi/near-meme-marketplace-dapp/README.md

 The marketplace metadata is stored on IPFS, and price, owner and sales data stored on the NEAR blockchain.

-This MemeMarketplace app was created as my submission to NEAR 101 Challenge on Dacade.
+This MemeMarketplace dapp was created as my submission to NEAR 101 Challenge on Dacade.
 [Join dacade](https://dacade.org/signup?invite=aishatakinyemi) to not just learn how to build blockchain solutions, but earn while you do so.

 [Join Dacade with my referral code](https://dacade.org/signup?invite=aishatakinyemi).